device-automation-bus/dab-compliance-suite/README.md

   - The test didn't complete due to internal error.
   - Example: error code 500 or device not responding.

-NEGATIVE TEST PASSED (Not a test result type — represents negative test results in the execution terminal log)
+NEGATIVE TEST PASSED (Not a result type stored in JSON — only shown in the execution terminal log)

+  Meaning:
-  - The test expected an error and got it.
+  - The test intentionally expected an error response.
-  - Example: error 400 or 404 = correct behavior for a negative test.
+  - The DAB Bridge returned the correct error code (e.g., 400 Bad Request, 404 Not Found).
+  - This confirms that the DAB Bridge is handling invalid or unsupported requests properly.

+  Why it is required:
+  - Negative tests ensure robustness and compliance by verifying that the DAB Bridge does not silently accept invalid inputs.
+  - They check for proper error handling and system safety (e.g., rejecting bad data, unsupported operations, or invalid states).

 Where can I see this?